 (h) Decagon: (Deca means ten) A decagon has ten sides and ten vertices.

-A line segments which connects two non-consecutive vertices of a polygon is called diagonal.
+A line segment which connects two non-consecutive vertices of a polygon is called diagonal.
+In this quadrilateral, AC and BD are diagonals.
+In the following pentagon, the diagonals are AC, AD, BE, BD and CE.

 An equilateral and equiangular polygon is called regular polygon.
-This means if a polygon has all angles equal and all sides equal is called regular polygon.
-For example – An equilateral triangle has all angles and sides equal, and hence is an regular polygon, A square is also a regular polygon.
+This means if a polygon has all angles equal and all sides equal, it is called regular polygon.
+For example: an equilateral triangle has all angles and sides equal, and hence is an regular polygon, A square is also a regular polygon.

 Polygon which has equal angles but not equal sides is called irregular polygon.
-For example – a rectangle has equal angles but not equal sides, and hence an irregular polygon.
+For example: a rectangle has equal angles but no equal sides.
+So, it is an irregular polygon.

 This is the combination of two Latin words; Quardi + Latus.
 Quadri – means four and Latus means side.

 Hence, a polygon with four sides is called quadrilateral.
-In quadrilateral, sides are straight and are of two dimensional.
 Square, rectangle, rhombous, parellelogram, etc. are the examples of quadrilateral.

 Angle sum of a polygon `= (n – 2) xx 180⁰`